octo-technology/OpenTezos/docs/formal-verification/introduction.md

 ![](../../static/img/formal-verification/FormalVerification_theorem.svg)

 In the next sub-sections we will detail how to formulate formally the execution of a Michelson script and how to define post-conditions.
-The proof is a sequence of Coq tactics.
-Will see that part in the end of this chapter.
+The proof is a sequence of Coq tactics (see the Vernacular part of the Gallina language).
+We will see that part in the end of this chapter.

 #### Transaction execution (recall) WIP